aokhader/YouTubeOffLine/README.md

 ## References

 This program was originally designed to use the PyTube library, but recently there was a HTTP error that was raised by the internal servers of PyTube.
 To fix that PyTube recommended us to use PyTubeFix instead.
-As of right now, the program only downloads the video file without the audio.

-To fix the audio issue, I had to get the audio file on its own and combine the video and audio files using MoviePy, a Python library for video editing.
+To fix the issue of no audio being downloaded when getting the video stream, I had to get the audio file on its own and combine the video and audio files using MoviePy, a Python library for video editing.